 m.
 Actual to Expected Mortality Analysis – At least once every three years, the results of an actual to expected (without margins) analysis.

-4. Policyholder Behavior – The following information regarding each policyholder behavior assumption used by the company in performing a principle-based valuation:
+4. Policyholder Behavior – The following information regarding each policyholder behavior assumption used by the company in performing a principle-based valuation under VM-20:

 a.
 Data Sources – Sources and reliability of the data and an explanation of why the data are reasonable and appropriate for this purpose.